Nucky Johnson's Organization: New regime

-Nucky's paradise and Prohibition
+Nucky's paradise and prohibition

 Smith Johnson's son Enoch Lewis "Nucky" Johnson was born in 1883.
 Nucky became undersheriff in 1905 while his father was sheriff of Atlantic City.
 The younger Johnson was eventually elected sheriff in 1908.
-In 1909, he became secretary of the very powerful Atlantic County Republican Executive Committee.
+In 1909, he became secretary of the Atlantic County Republican Executive Committee.
 After the conviction of Kuehnle on corruption charges in 1911, the younger Johnson became boss of the organization.

 Johnson also held several other jobs, including: Atlantic County Treasurer (1914–1941), County Tax Collector, publisher of a weekly newspaper, bank director, president of a building and loan company, and director of a Philadelphia brewery.

 Johnson was known to be a very well dressed and nice man who would rarely say no. He wore tailored suits, owned the entire ninth floor of the Ritz-Carlton Hotel, and he owned a chauffeur-driven $14,000 1920 powder blue Rolls-Royce Silver Ghost; which was his trademark car.
 It was known that when Nucky prospered, everyone prospered in his organization and the city.
-Johnson once explained, "when I lived well, everybody lived well."
+Johnson once explained, "When I lived well, everybody lived well."
 Johnson has been described as running his criminal-political empire with a "velvet hammer".

 When Prohibition went in effect in Atlantic City in January 1920, Johnson and his organization went straight into the bootlegging business.
 He allied himself with several other well-known bootleggers, including: Arnold Rothstein (New York's Jewish mob boss), Charlie Luciano (Masseria family lieutenant), Johnny Torrio (Chicago South Side Gang boss), and Benny Siegel (Bugs and Meyer Mob boss).

 Nucky had also helped Republican building constructor Edward Bader get elected as mayor in 1920.
 And through Bader's construction business, he built the Atlantic City Convention Hall in 1929.

 Johnson and Luciano began forming the Big Seven during the mid-to-late 1920s.
 The group was supposed to help solve bootlegging disputes and serve as a predecessor to the National Crime Syndicate in the 1930s.
 It was around this time that Johnson met a bellhop at the Ritz, named Jimmy Boyd; the two took an instant liking to each other.
 Johnson began grooming Boyd to become the next boss of his organization, and soon, Boyd was Nucky's top enforcer/right-hand man and controlled all of the brothels, casinos, speakeasies, and numbers rackets in Atlantic City.